the thanksgiving supply chain in the U.S.

 Facts about the Thanksgiving turkey supply chain

-The largest turkey producing states in the U.S. are Minnesota, North Carolina, Arkansas, and Missouri.
+The largest turkey producing state in the U.S. is Minnesota, being the state number one producer of turkey since the late 1950’s.
+Then comes the states of North Carolina, Arkansas, and Missouri.

 90% of turkeys consumed are frozen and 10% are fresh